discord-akairo/discord-akairo/README.md

 # About
 A bot framework for Discord.js v11, where everything is reloadable, commands are easy as cake to make, and argument parsing is very flexible.
+(Note that this framework is a work-in-progress, so expect frequent and perhaps breaking updates.
+But don't worry!
+They'll always be good.)

 ```js
 const Discord = require('discord.js');